-Element of Competence: Wastewater Network Asset Isolation and Re- commissioning Context Wastewater network assets, particularly those located at pump stations, sometimes need to be isolated so that maintenance work can be undertaken.
+Wastewater Network Asset Isolation and Re-Element of Competence: commissioning Wastewater network assets, particularly those located at pump stations, Context sometimes need to be isolated so that maintenance work can be undertaken.
 This shutdown and restarting process can occur in planned, or unplanned, and emergency situations.
 Shutdowns and restarts might involve: A complete asset isolation and shutdown with purging of all wastewater from the asset; or A short shutdown to allow minor work with retention of some or all of wastewater; or A short shutdown in response to a plant upset or trip.
 Outcome Identify early warning signs that assets and equipment need attention.
 Identify the range of circumstances in which network assets, such as pump stations, will shut down automatically, including the range of failsafe criteria, and control points.
 Identify the range of circumstances network assets may be shutdown manually.
 Identify the range of possible causes of a shutdown and be able to determine the most likely cause.
 Apply the procedures, including required communications, to manage Network plant shutdowns and re-starts effectively, reducing the impacts as far as practicable.
-To do this, Wa stewater Network Operators need to be able to :